Senusret II: Co-regency

 Co-regencies are a major issue for Egyptologists' understanding of the history of the Middle Kingdom and the Twelfth Dynasty.
 The Egyptologist Claude Obsomer wholly rejects the possibility of co-regencies in the Twelfth Dynasty.
-The Eyptologist Karl Jansen-Winkeln having investigated Obsomer's work concluded in favour of co-regencies.
+The Egyptologist Karl Jansen-Winkeln having investigated Obsomer's work concluded in favour of co-regencies.
 Jansen-Winkeln cites a rock stele found at Konosso as irrefutable evidence in favour of a co-regency between Senusret II and Amenemhat II, and by extension proof of co-regencies in the Twelfth Dynasty.
 The Egyptologist William J. Murnane states that "the co-regencies of the period are all known ... from double-dated documents".
 The Egyptologist Thomas Schneider concludes that recently discovered documents and archaeological evidence are effectively proof of co-regencies in this period.

 Some sources ascribe a co-regency period to Senusret II's rule, with his father Amenemhat II as his co-regent.
 The Egyptologist Peter Clayton ascribes at least three years of co-regency to Senusret II's reign.
 The Egyptologist Nicolas Grimal assigns nearly five years of co-regency prior to sole accession to the throne.